danielhams/didbs/README.md

 A perl script and some minimal supporting tools to allow bootstrapping of some recent open source tools on Irix 6.5.X, mips4.

 Be aware - this build process will create the exact same content that may be found in the existing didbs releases!
-If you just want to "use" the software built by didbs - just do fetch an existing didbs release and skip this build.
+If you just want to "use" the software built by didbs - just go fetch an existing didbs release and skip this build.
 (See below for link).

 ## Needs